martenframework/marten/docs/docs/getting-started/installation.md

 ### Using pacman

-On ArchLinux and derivatives you can install Crystal and shards package manager through Pacman:
+On ArchLinux and derivates you can install Crystal and the `shards` command line tool through Pacman:

 ```bash
 sudo pacman -S crystal shards